mmaithani/Loan-Approvel-ML-model-with-insights/README.md

 print(send_request.json())

 ```
-- you will get answer
+you will get answer
 {'results': {'results': 1}}

-Now people can access API endpoint with the Heroku URL and use this model to make predictions in the real world 🌐
+Now people can access API endpoint with the Heroku URL and use this model to make prediction

 ## 4️⃣ Tech Stack